FOR THOSE WHO SEE BEYOND THE SURFACE

 Details

-Condition: Vintage, with patina consistent with ritual use and age
+• Condition: Vintage, with natural patina and ritual wear

 Spiritual Significance